abpframework/abp/docs/en/tutorials/modular-crm/part-02.md

 }
 ````

-In this part, you will build a new product management module and install it in the main CRM application.
+In this part, you will create a new product management module and install it in the main CRM application.

 ## Creating Solution Folders